edsonayllon/EIP-Global-Identity-Token/README.md

 Standardizing username querying in decentralized applications.
 Instead of multiple decentralized applications creating a name for each user, each stored on the Ethereum chain, usernames may be queried from the holdings of a user's account, similar to querying an NFT or ERC20 token, preventing unneeded storage on the Ethereum chain.

-Where in previous iterations of the web, an email served as a means of identification.
+In previous iterations of the web, an email served as a means of identification.
 Currently, Ethereum uses public and private key pairings, however, a username may be a more legible, memorable form of identification.
 GITs which will be tied to a public key, by which ownership remains with the private key.
 GITs will serve as more legible, memorable alternatives to public keys, without replacing a public key.

 ## Specification